ASCII Art Generator

 Source: Hacker News

-This ascii art generator tool was built after analyzing search patterns, user requirements, and existing solutions.
+This ascii art generator tool was after analyzing search patterns, user requirements, and existing solutions.
 We tested across Chrome, Firefox, Safari, and Edge.
 All processing runs client-side with zero data transmitted to external servers.
 Last reviewed March 19, 2026.

-Benchmark: processing speed relative to alternatives.
+response time for standard inputs compared to alternatives.
 Higher is better.

 | Browser | Desktop | Mobile |